-Of course, The Green Living Guy loves the instrument of this hybrid.
-Instrumentation
+Of course, The Green Living Guy loves the instrumentation this hybrid.

-The Accord Hybrid has analog instrumentation with a combination of sophisticated and technical appearances.
+The Honda Accord Hybrid Touring Model has analog instrumentation with advanced and technical appearances.
 As shown above, the speedometer is the largest feature in the instrument cluster.
-The Multi-Information Display (MID) is positioned in the center of the speedometer and provides a range of information and trip computer functions.
-The high-contrast white-on-black display can provide a wide range of information for the driver, including exterior temperature, trip information and much more.
+The Multi-Information Display (MID) positioned in the center of the speedometer and provides a range of information and trip computer functions.
+The high-contrast white-on-black display can give a range of information for the driver, including exterior temperature, trip information and much more.

 Average fuel economy